Anxiety has become one of the most common challenges of modern life. However, did you know that your diet can be a powerful tool in combating anxiety?

 Green Tea

-Green tea contains L-theanine, an amino acid that increases levels of GABA, serotonin, and dopamine in the brain, helping you feel calm without causing drowsiness.
+Green tea contains L-theanine, an amino acid that increases levels of GABA, serotonin, and dopamine in the brain.
+These neurotransmitters promote calmness without causing drowsiness.

 Passionflower (Maracuja)

 Passionflower contains flavonoids and alkaloids that act as natural relaxants.
-Passionflower tea is commonly used for its calming properties and ability to ease insomnia.
+As a result, passionflower tea is commonly used for its calming properties and ability to ease insomnia.

 Lemon Balm (Melissa)

-Lemon balm is a mild sedative that reduces tension and promotes mental calmness.
+Lemon balm is a mild sedative that reduces tension and promotes mental calmness, helping ease anxiety naturally.
+In addition, lemon balm has been shown to reduce feelings of stress and nervousness.

-Opt for nuts and seeds, such as almonds, pumpkin seeds, and walnuts.
+Snack on nuts and seeds, such as almonds, pumpkin seeds, and walnuts.
+They provide a rich source of magnesium, zinc, and omega-3s.

-Enjoy a cup of chamomile or passionflower tea before bed to promote relaxation and restful sleep.
+Enjoy a cup of chamomile or passionflower tea before bed.
+These herbs help reduce stress and promote a restful night’s sleep.

 30-Day Anti-Anxiety Meal Plan (Repeatable Weekly)

-- Breakfast: Banana smoothie with oat milk, chia, and oats
+- Breakfast: Banana smoothie with oat milk, chia seeds, and oats

 - Snack: 1 kiwi